On the Unicity of the Homotopy Theory of Higher Categories: Epilogue: Model categories of -categories

 \begin{proposition} Let $\A$ and $\B$ be two model categories of $(\infty,n)$-categories and let $L: \A \leftrightarrows \B: R$ be a Quillen adjunction between them.
 Then $(L,R)$ is a Quillen equivalence if and only if the left derived functor $\NH L: \NH \A \to \NH \B$ preserves the cells up to weak equivalence. \end{proposition}

-\begin{proof} A Quillen equivalence induces an equivalence $\NH L: \NH \A \to \NH \B$ of quasicategories.
-By Cor.~\ref{cor:CellsDetect} and Lm.~\ref{lma:CellsPreservedByEquiv} any such equivalence necessarily preserves the cells up to equivalence.
-Conversely, as the left-derived functor $\NH L: \NH \A \to \NH \B$ preserves (homotopy) colimits and $\NH \A$ and $\NH \B$ are generated under (homotopy) colimits by the cells (Cor.~\ref{cor:CellsGenerate}), it follows that $\NH L$ induces an equivalence of quasicategories.
+\begin{proof} A Quillen equivalence induces an equivalence $\NH L: \NH \A \to \NH \B$ of $\infty$-categories.
+By Lemma \ref{cor:0-TruncatedAreGaunt} and Lemma \ref{lma:CellsPreservedByEquiv} any such equivalence necessarily preserves the cells up to equivalence.
+Conversely, as the left-derived functor $\NH L: \NH \A \to \NH \B$ preserves (homotopy) colimits and $\NH \A$ and $\NH \B$ are generated under (homotopy) colimits by the cells (Axiom C.2), it follows that $\NH L$ induces an equivalence of $\infty$-categories.
 In particular it induces an equivalence of homotopy categories, and hence $(L,R)$ is a Quillen equivalence. \end{proof}

 In particular the above applies when the cells are fibrant-cofibrant objects of $\A$ and $\B$ which are preserved by $L$ itself.